EisenbergEffect/hello-web-components/README.md

 ### Notes

 At this point you may be starting to see the amount of boilerplate involved even when creating a simple Web Component.
-This is because the Web Component Standards provide you with the low-level capabilities to create components, but otherwise make no assumptions about how you will implement your component internally.
+This is because the Web Component standards provide you with the low-level capabilities to create components, but otherwise make no assumptions about how you will implement your component internally.
 That's up to you to figure out.
 Many people use a Web Component library to remove boilerplate, automatically sync attributes and properties, and efficiently update the Shadow DOM as attributes and properties change.
-[Microsoft's FAST team](https://www.fast.design/) has created a small, fast, and low-memory solution named `fast-element` as well as a standard set of base classes named `fast-foundation` so that you don't need to get bogged down with boilerplate and can instead focus on interesting details.
-See the Resources section of this document for more information.
+[Microsoft's FAST team](https://www.fast.design/) has created a small, fast, and low-memory solution named `fast-element` as well as a standard set of base classes named `fast-foundation` so that you don't need to get bogged down with boilerplate and can instead focus on the interesting details of your project.
+See the Bonus section for more details.

 ## Step Six

 * Leveraging the new standards of Constructible StyleSheets and Adopted StyleSheets, create a `CSSStyleSheet` instance and call `replaceSync` to set its CSS text.
-* In your components constructor, append your custom styles to the existing `adoptedStyleSheets` of the `shadowRoot`.
+* In your element constructor, append your custom styles to the existing `adoptedStyleSheets` of the `shadowRoot`.
 * Refresh your browser to see a fully styled component.

 #### index.js changes